 The use of parabens in personal care products is regulated by the FDA and must be declared on product labels.
 However, some critics argue that more research is needed to determine the long-term effects of parabens on human health.

-Many companies are now offering paraben-free personal care products, often using natural preservatives like grapefruit seed extract or essential oils.
-While these alternatives may work just as well as parabens, they may have a shorter shelf life and may not be as effective at preventing the growth of bacteria and mold.
+Many companies are now offering paraben-free personal care products, often using natural preservatives like grapefruit seed extract or essential oils. while these alternatives may work just as well as parabens, they may have a shorter shelf life and may not be as effective at preventing the growth of bacteria and mold.

 Ultimately, the decision whether or not to avoid parabens is a personal one.
 If you are concerned about their potential health risks, you may want to consider using paraben-free products or making your own personal care products from scratch.